QiaoNPC/qiaonpc.github.io/content/post/iHack Prelim 2024/Character Journey/index.md

         ![Base64 Chunks](<base64 chunks.png>)

 4. **Brute Force Exploration**:
-   - Develop a script to automate the process of testing user IDs from 1 to 100.
+   - Develop a script to automate the process of iHack Prelim 2024 user IDs from 1 to 100.
    - Run the script to extract all base64 encoded text chunks.